Why this matters

 - Keep URLs clean and stable from day one.

-- Keep a redirect map document, even if you never use it.
+- Keep a redirect map document, even if it never gets used Source 8 .

 - Own your domain and keep DNS access.